kmgallahan/Style-as-Code/docs/The_EditorConfig/index.md

 ## .NET Runtime EditorConfig

-The .NET Runtime project relies on the Visual Studio defaults as a baseline.
+The .NET Runtime project relies on these Visual Studio defaults as a baseline.

 Then using their [Coding Style guidelines](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md) a modified EditorConfig file was created.